wearefine/fae/docs/features/netlify.md

 To enable this feature, make sure `config.netlify` is defined in your Fae initializer with all options set correctly.

+`notification_hook_signature` is only required if you will use incoming Netlify deploy notification webhooks.

 `config/initializers/fae.rb`
 ```ruby
 Fae.setup do |config|